humdrum-tools/humdrum-documentation/guide/ch21/index.md

 Twelve-tone music raises several special issues for sequential pattern matching.
 For example, it is common in serial music to collapse segments of a tone-row in order to create vertical chords.
-Consider the following excerpt from Ernst Krenek\'s suite for solo \'cello.
+Consider the following excerpt from Ernst Krenek's suite for solo \'cello.
 The tone row consists of the ordered pitches: D, G-flat, F, D-flat, C, B, E-flat, A, B-flat, A-flat, E, G.